 - Improvement of public access to the bay, or

 - Financing of these objectives.

 Factors that Determine Ineligibility for Membership: No person may serve on the Committee who:

 - Is an elected official or government employee;

 - Has had or could have a financial interest in a decision of the Authority; or

 - Is affiliated with an organization associated with a member of the Governing Board.

-Term: The member will be considered for appointment at the May 8th Governing Board Meeting to serve through December 31, 2021, the remainder of the term of the currently vacant South Bay seat.
+Term: The members will be considered for appointment at the December 4th Governing Board Meeting.
+The members for the East Bay and at-large seats will be appointed to serve from January 1, 2021 through December 31, 2023.
+The member for the North Bay seat will be appointed to serve immediately through December 31, 2021, the remainder of the term of the currently open seat.

 Time Commitment: The Committee will meet three times a year (usually in the spring and summer) for 2 to 3 hours each.
 All members are expected to review reports prior to meeting.
 Meetings are currently being held remotely (meetings were previously held at 375 Beale Street, San Francisco, California, and may resume onsite if and when public health orders allow).

 The San Francisco Bay Restoration Authority was formed by the California Legislature in 2008.
 The Authority’s mission is to raise and allocate resources for the restoration, enhancement, protection, and enjoyment of wetlands and wildlife habitat in the San Francisco Bay and along its shoreline, as well as related public recreation and flood protection projects.
 The Authority is led by a Governing Board of seven members from local governments.